xster/flutter-wiki/Issue-hygiene.md

 or "customer critical" (for still important but not quite as serious bugs) if they are very important and deserve immediate attention.

+(Bugs marked "customer blocker" or "customer critical" must have the corresponding customer label as well, so that we know who is actually asking for the issue.)

 Some customers have their own separate bug systems, in which they track Flutter issues.
 We consider our GitHub issue list to be canonical.
 However, if there is a link from the issue in our bug system to the customer's issue in their bug